-The thyroid gland secretes a hormone that governs several vital bodily functions, including growth and metabolic activity.
-When the thyroid malfunctions and produces the thyroid hormone in either excess or deficient amounts, numerous symptoms of ill-health manifest over time.
-A thyroid problem, then, refers to a set of symptoms that are associated with either hypothyroidism, in the case of an underactive thyroid gland, or hyperthyroidism, which refers to an overactive thyroid gland.
-Here are 10 warning signs typically associated with a dysfunctional thyroid.
+The thyroid gland secretes hormones that govern several vital bodily functions, including growth and metabolic activity.
+When the thyroid malfunctions and produces either excess or deficient amounts of hormones, numerous symptoms of ill-health manifest over time.
+A thyroid problem may relate to hypothyroidism, an underactive thyroid gland, or hyperthyroidism, an overactive thyroid gland.

 People with a family history of thyroid or other gland-related medical conditions are at higher risk of developing thyroid problems.
-Genetics alone cannot determine susceptibility to thyroid problems, nor is it usually the cause of incidence.
-However, there is a linkage between genetics and thyroid disease, and thus, those with a family member who has thyroid issues should be alert regarding the appearance of symptoms.
+Genetics may increase susceptibility to thyroid problems, but this doesn't mean that a genetically predisposed person will develop thyroid conditions; they simply have an increased risk compared to those who do not have those genetic variations related to thyroid.
+Nonetheless, it is good to know that there is a link between genetics and thyroid disease, and those with a family member who has thyroid issues should be aware of this connection.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.